2024–25 Georgia Bulldogs basketball team

 The 2024–25 Georgia Bulldogs basketball team represented the University of Georgia during the 2024–25 NCAA Division I men's basketball season.
 The Bulldogs, led by third-year head coach Mike White, played their home games at the Stegeman Coliseum in Athens, Georgia, as members of the Southeastern Conference.
 They finished the season 20–13, 8–10 in SEC play to finish in a tie for eighth place.
 They lost in the first round of the SEC tournament to Oklahoma.
 They received an at-large bid to the NCAA tournament, their first appearance in 10 years.
 Seeded No. 9 in the Midwest region, they lost to Gonzaga in the first round.

-The Bulldogs were ranked No. 23 in the AP and Coaches poll released on January 13, the first time a Georgia team had been ranked since January of 2011.
+The Bulldogs were ranked No. 23 in the AP and Coaches poll released on January 13, the first time a Georgia team had been ranked since January 2011.

 Previous season

 The Bulldogs finished the 2023–24 season 20–17, 6–12 in SEC play to finish in a tie for eleventh place.
 As the No. 11 seed in the SEC tournament, they beat Missouri in the first round, before losing to Florida in the second round.
 The Bulldogs received a bid to the National Invitation Tournament, where they defeated Xavier, Wake Forest, and Ohio State to advance to the tournament semifinal, before losing to Seton Hall.
 This was their first postseason appearance since the 2016–17 season.